msadowski/weeklyrobotics/_posts/2019-07-14-weekly-robotics-47.md

 5) OpenPnP - Open Source SMT Pick and Place System.
 <br>[OpenPnP](http://openpnp.org/)<br>
 INFO: OpenPnp is a ready to run software for pick and place machines.
 The software supports [various designs](http://openpnp.org/hardware/) and is in active development.
-I found [this project on YouTube](https://youtu.be/y14pdfjYsyo) utlizing OpenPnP very satisfactory to watch.
+I found [this project on YouTube](https://youtu.be/y14pdfjYsyo) utilizing OpenPnP very satisfactory to watch.

 6) Developing Semi-automatic Nuclear Decommissioning Robots.
 <br>[Lancaster University](https://www.lancaster.ac.uk/news/developing-semi-automatic-nuclear-decommissioning-robots)<br>
-INFO: Engineers from Lanchester University are building a semi-autonomous robot for handling nuclear waste.
+INFO: Engineers from Lancaster University are building a semi-autonomous robot for handling nuclear waste.
 The robot is a mobile platform with two manipulators capable of grasping and cutting metal parts.
 The semi-autonomy of the robot allows the operator to select parts the robot should perform tasks on.
 For more information about the system you can check the [Open Access publication about it](https://www.mdpi.com/2218-6581/8/2/42).

 7) Publication of the Week - Dragonfly: A Rotorcraft Lander Concept for Scientific Exploration at Titan (2018).
 <br>[jhuapl.edu](https://www.jhuapl.edu/techdigest/TD/td3403/34_03-Lorenz.pdf)<br>
-INFO: As promised in the [previous issue](https://weeklyrobotics.com/weekly-robotics-46) here is a publication that introduces Dragonfly multirotor destiend for Titan.
-Interestingly the first aircraft suggested for similar mission was a helicopter, however the idea was dropped tue to the mechanical complexity of single rotor aircrafts.
-Even though the the aircraft would perform just fine in a 4-rotor setup the 80rotor in coaxial configuration was chosen for redundancy.
+INFO: As promised in the [previous issue](https://weeklyrobotics.com/weekly-robotics-46) here is a publication that introduces Dragonfly multirotor destined for Titan.
+Interestingly the first aircraft suggested for similar mission was a helicopter, however the idea was dropped due to the mechanical complexity of single rotor aircrafts.
+Even though the aircraft would perform just fine in a 4-rotor setup the 80rotor in coaxial configuration was chosen for redundancy.
 I really enjoyed the insights about the energy required to send science data to earth: "Missions with high-gain antennas (HGAs) empiri-cally require about 5 mJ per bit per astronomical unit".

 ### Sponsored